danyangz/Slim/k8s.md

 ```
 Since default ubuntu image does not include iperf and network tools, we use `ubuntu-net:v1`, which is made in advance and include iperf and network tools.
 You can replace `ubuntu-net:v1` with your customized image.

-Then, create these containers in Pod.
+Create these containers in Pod.
 ```
 root@k8s-master:/usr/local/kubernetes# kubectl create -f deployment_ubuntu.yaml
 ```

-## Step 2: Access a node machine and the corresponding container
+### Step 2: Access a node machine and the corresponding container
-Assuming we can see that a container IP in k8s-node-01 is 10.244.1.21, and a container IP in k8s-node-02 is 10.244.2.15
+Assuming we can see that a container IP in k8s-node-01 is 10.244.1.21 and a container IP in k8s-node-02 is 10.244.2.15,
 ```
 root@k8s-master:/usr/local/kubernetes/cprtest# kubectl get pod -o wide | grep ubuntu ubuntu-deployment-5b86c44b94-b6ng8   1/1     Running   0          28h   10.244.2.14   k8s-node-02   <none>           <none>